Children’s Karate Program in Manhattan

 Children take class twice a week for 40 minutes

-White Tiger Program inspires and empowers children ages 6+ years who want to learn karate and develop their ninja skills!
+Black Belt Prep Program inspires and empowers children ages 6+ years who want to learn karate and develop their ninja skills!
 The class incorporates basic karate skills (kicking, punching, footwork drills, stances), partnering and pad work exercises with group games that increase strength, stamina and agility.
 Classes are designed to increase focus, and develop self-discipline, confidence, cooperation and cognitive skills in a responsible and cooperative community.
 During this program children participate in two-belt promotion ceremonies, wherein they will be promoted from white belt (12th kyu) to blue belt (10th kyu), beginner to advanced beginner level.
-This program prepares children for the intermediate Red Phoenix Program.
+This program prepares children for the intermediate/advanced Black Belt Program

 Children participate in two 40-minutes classes per week.